vanillaSlice/TrainspottingChoose...QuoteMachine/README.md

-# RandomQuoteMachine
+# TrainspottingChoose...QuoteMachine
-Intermediate Front End Development Project for FreeCodeCamp
+Intermediate Front End Development Project for FreeCodeCamp.

+This page generates famous 'Choose ...' quotes from the film Trainspotting.

 This page is intended to be functionally similar to [this example page](https://codepen.io/freeCodeCamp/full/ONjoLe).